multifreded/hv20/day20/README.md

 apk del steghide xxd # buildkit
 ```

-This script allows for the following conclusions: the file named `hidden.png`
+This script leads to the conclusions: the file named `hidden.png` was hidden
-was hidden in another file called `bunnies12.jpg` which was further converted
+in another file called `bunnies12.jpg` which was further converted and
-and chopped into pieces.
+chopped into pieces.
 The following steps reverse the process …

 ```sh
 $ cd ab2b751e14409f169383b5802e61764fb4114839874ff342586ffa4f968de0c1/